 Michigan is a no-fault divorce state, which means that you do not need to show why you are filing for a divorce.
 You only need to show that you wish to end your marriage.
 The only ground for divorce in Michigan is that the marriage has broken down and there is no likelihood that you and your spouse will get back together.

-Residency Requirement to File for Divorce
+Residency Requirement to File for Divorce in Michigan

 Common Divorce Issues

 While divorce does dissolve your marriage, it also encompasses so much more.
 You will also need to negotiate child custody, child support, alimony, and the division of marital assets and property.
 While these family law issues can be determined by a judge, if you are seeking a less expensive, more amicable type of divorce, you may want to resolve these legal issues with your spouse by coming to an agreement.